paulwizviz/learn-webassembly/README.md

 # Overview

-A collection of projects to demonstrate the inner workings of Webassembly
+A collection of projects to demonstrate the inner workings of WebAssembly (WASM)

 ## Prerequisite